 GoDaddy Website Security protects against malware and other threats.

 With unlimited malware and hack removal, you can rest easy knowing your site is protected 24/7/365.
 And if your site is already compromised, don’t fret.
-They also offer Express Malware Removal, which is guaranteed to remove any malware found on your site.
+They also offer Express Malware Removal, which is committed to thorough removal of malware found on your site.

 In addition to the Express Malware Removal, there are several tiers of GoDaddy Website Security available.
 All plans come with ongoing monitoring and attack-prevention services, but the top tier also includes a website application firewall (WAF).
 Which means, you get all the protection your site needs and peace of mind.